SAP-samples/cap-local-development-workshop/exercises/04/README.md

 ['small', 'medium', 'large'].forEach(size => srv.emit('widget-produced', { size: size }))
 ```

-Each of the three events emitted reach the recipient causing these log lines to be shown:
+Each of the three events emitted reach the recipient causing this to be shown:

 ```log
 Received: EventMessage { event: 'widget-produced', data: { size: 'small' } }